inesc-id/BibTrek/db/README.md

 Our main node types are:
  (1) Paper: with attributes "year" and "library" for the year in which it was published and the library in which it was published in
  (2) Author: with attributes "fname" and "surname" for its first and last name respectively (3) Subject: the subject of the paper.
-It's only attribute is its own subject name (4) Institution: either an university, school or institute, or a company.
-It's only attribute is the institution's name
+It's only attribute is its own subject name.
+The attribute's field name is "subject".
+ (4) Institution: either an university, school or institute, or a company.
+It's only attribute is the institution's name.
+The attribute's field name is "iname".

 Our main relation types are:
  (1) FOCUS_OF: Unidirectional relation between a paper and subject.
 A subject is the focus of a paper (2) ASSOCIATED: Unidirectional relation between an author and an institution.
 An author is/was associated with an institution during a certain year.
 The year in which they were associated constitutes an attribute for this edge
  (3) WROTE: Unidirectional relation between an author and a paper.
 An author wrote a certain paper whilst being part of an institution during a certain year
  (4) REFERENCES: Last but not least, a paper might reference another paper.
 This might either be an unidirectional or bidirectional relationship (whenever two papers reference each other).

+# Examples queries

+To query the system, after you've created the graph database, insert any of the queries below on the Neo4J Browser's search bar.

+Let's start with some simple queries to the database:

+(1) Get all the nodes and edges of the graph: "MATCH (n) RETURN n" (2) Get the name of an author and the papers that the author has written.
+Let's exemplify this with Adi Shamir, one of the creators of the RSA cryptosystem: "MATCH (author:Author {fname:"Adi", surname:"Shamir"})-[:WROTE]->(papers) RETURN author, papers"

+Finally to delete all of the graph database's nodes and edges use the following query: "MATCH (n) OPTIONAL MATCH (n)-[r]-() DELETE n, r"